TEJMaster/CSC413-Final-Project/Task1_Movie_Review_Categorization/README.md

-# English-French Translation
+# Movie Review Categorization with RNN and Transformer Baselines

-This project focuses on building and benchmarking machine translation models to translate English sentences into French.
-Two distinct architectures are provided as benchmarks:
+This repository contains implementations of two baseline models for sentiment analysis on the IMDB movie reviews dataset:

-1. **RNN Baseline (GRU-based)**: A traditional approach leveraging Recurrent Neural Networks with Gated Recurrent Units (GRUs) to model sequential data.
+1. **RNN Baseline**: A Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM) layers.
-2. **Transformer Baseline**: A modern approach utilizing Transformer architectures with self-attention mechanisms to capture global dependencies within text.
+2. **Transformer Baseline**: A model leveraging self-attention mechanisms.

-By implementing and evaluating these two models, we aim to understand the performance improvements and trade-offs between classic sequence models and state-of-the-art Transformer architectures in the context of machine translation.
+These baselines establish benchmarks for future experiments with more advanced models.

 ## Table of Contents